-dvc run.
+.dvc files.
 Stages are invalidated (considered outdated) when any of their dependencies change.
+See

 DVC Cache: The DVC cache is a hidden storage (by default in

 .dvc/cache) for files and directories tracked by DVC, and their different versions.
-Learn more about its structure here.
+For efficiency, it uses a content-addressable structure.

 DVC Project: Initialized by running